SpotlightKid/cookiecutter-dpf-audiotk/README.md

 The Structure of a Plugin
 -------------------------

-ATK The ATK library provides a number of "filter" classes, which need to be connected in a processing pipeline.
+The ATK library provides a number of "filter" classes, which need to be connected in a processing pipeline.
 Filters vary from simple operators like gain adjustment and panning, signal generators like LFOs and various actual audio filters for frequency spectrum manipulation.
 Each filter has a set of input and output ports that connect to each other.
-In you plugin, you feed the incoming sample data into the input ports of the ATK filter instances, which are at the front of the processing pipeline and write the data coming from the output ports of the filter instances, which are at end of the processing pipeline, to the output buffers.
+In your plugin, you feed the incoming sample data into the input ports of the ATK filter instances, which are at the front of the processing pipeline, and write the data coming from the output ports of the filter instances, which are at end of the processing pipeline, to the output buffers.
 ATK provides some utility classes, which take care of feeding the input to the processing pipeline and writing the output.